Research & Evaluation

 Born out of a desire to move beyond criminal justice advocacy, the Healing Justice New England Program draws its inspiration and focus from Indigenous principles employed to help communities impacted by oppression to heal from intergenerational trauma and grief that are often at the root cause of poor social cohesion.
 Physically located in Perry, ME with a satellite office in Cambridge, MA, the program began a long process of reimagining its Criminal Justice Program and its expanded focus in 2007.
 In late October 2016 Trewon was contracted to complete a formative evaluation of the Healing Justice Program and its development through its three phases of growth: conceptualization, planning, and implementation.

-Trewon Works with Immigrant and Non-Immigrant Community in San Diego: Conducting a Community Based Participatory Evaluation along the U.S. – Mexico BorderRole: Health, Evaluation
+Trewon Works with Immigrant and Non-Immigrant Community in San Diego: Conducting a Community Based Participatory Evaluation along the U.S. – Mexico BorderRole: Social Justice, Evaluation

 The American Friends Service Committee’s U.S. – Mexico Border Program serves to advance the human rights and self-determination of migrant and non-migrant communities in the greater San Diego area.
 Aware of the complex and delicate nature of the immigrant situation, Trewon’s bilingual evaluation team closely partnered with the AFSC staff on all aspects of the evaluation.
 This collaboration ensured that we remain sensitive to the border environment, its constraints, and cultural and social perspectives while conducting a scientifically rigorous study.